omni/tokenbridge/oracle/README.md

 ### Bridge UI

-See the [Bridge UI installation instructions](https://github.com/poanetwork/bridge-ui/) to configure and use the optional Bridge UI.
+See the [UI instructions](../ui/README.md) to configure and use the optional Bridge UI.

 ## Rollback the Last Processed Block in Redis